announcement

 ZNF462

-Below is a summary for the ZNF462 gene observed in research publications.
+The information for this summary of ZNF462-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is ZNF462-related Syndrome?

-ZNF462-related syndrome happens when there are changes to the ZNF462 gene.
+ZNF462-related syndrome happens when there are changes in the ZNF462 gene.
 These changes can keep the gene from working as it should.

 Key Role